kanghuynhba/dotfiles/README.md

 # 🛠️ Khang Huynh Ba’s Dotfiles

-A curated collection of configuration files to set up a consistent and efficient development environment across Unix-like systems.
+A curated collection of configuration files to set up a consistent and efficient development environment across Unix-like systems.-

+---

+## 📦 Requirements
+- Git
+- Python 3.7+

 ---